bhaskarsdose/BNO055-IDF/README.md

-# I2C Self-Test Example
+# I2C BNO055 Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-## Overview

-This example demonstrates basic usage of I2C driver by running two tasks on I2C bus:

-1. Read external I2C sensor, here we take the BH1750 ambient light sensor (GY-30 module) for an example.
-2. Use one of ESP32’s I2C port (master mode) to read and write another I2C port (slave mode) in ESP32.

-If you have a new I2C application to go (for example, read the temperature data from external sensor with I2C interface), try this as a basic template, then add your own code.

 ## How to use example

 ### Hardware Required

 To run this example, you should have one ESP32 dev board (e.g. ESP32-WROVER Kit) or ESP32 core board (e.g. ESP32-DevKitC).
-Optionally, you can also connect an external sensor, here we choose the BH1750 just for an example.
-BH1750 is a digital ambient light sensor, for more information about it, you can read the [PDF](http://rohmfs.rohm.com/en/products/databook/datasheet/ic/sensor/light/bh1721fvc-e.pdf) of this sensor.
+Optionally, you can also connect an external sensor, here we choose the BNO055.
 #### Pin Assignment:

 **Note:** The following pin assignments are used by default, yout can change these  in the `menuconfig` .